 BILDAGENTUR-ONLINE / TH FOTO / SCIENCE PHOTO LIBRARY BILDAGENTUR-ONLINE / TH FOTO / SCIENCE PHOTO LIBRARY

 Panama Canal construction.
-Pedro Miguel on the Panama Canal.
-The first attempt to build a canal to connect the Atlantic and Pacific oceans was made by the French at sea level from 1881 to 1889.
-This attempt, which later included locks, failed and fell into ruins due to poor planning, and the effects of malaria and yellow fever.
-The excavation machines were sold to the US in 1904, and construction resumed on a new route, including locks, a dam and an artificial lake.
+Mindi on the Panama Canal.
+The first attempt to build a canal to connect the Atlantic and Pacific oceans was made by the French at sea level from 1882 to 1889.
+This attempt failed due to poor planning, and the effects of malaria and yellow fever.
+The excavation machines were maintained but mostly not used.
+They were sold to the US in 1904, and construction resumed on a new route, including locks, a dam and an artificial lake.
 The Panama Canal opened in 1914, with the construction history having broken many engineering records.

 Model release not required.
 Property release not required.